neuroticnetworks/challenges/support_engineer/Readme.md

 https://help.trypico.com/en/articles/2906319-using-pico-signals

 4. Add custom triggers on the site

 -Add a custom trigger (button) that will open a registration prompt.
+The registration prompt

 -Add a custom trigger (any html element) that will open a payment prompt for a specific plan.
 The element will need to have class="PicoPlan_XXX" (where XXX is the short code for the plan).
 HINT: You can find the short code by inspecting the POST response from https://api.staging.pico.tools/loader/guest.
 The key is short_code and will look like 1a23bcde.
 It has 8 characters with numbers and letters.